taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 - `custcol_tj_external_tax_amount` for line-level sales tax amounts
 - `custcol_tj_external_tax_rate` for line-level sales tax rates

+In order to prevent the external tax amount or rate (order-level or line-level) from being included in the transaction total, and prevent it from impacting GL, check off the transaction body checkbox `custbody_tj_exclude_external_tax` for a particular transaction.

 ### Will Call Shipping

 If you allow customers to pick up orders at your storefront or warehouse, use the "Will Call" shipping option to calculate sales tax based on the location of the order instead of the shipping address: